finos/htc-grid/docs/workshop/content/10_architecture/70_compute_plane/_index.en.md

 {{< img "compute-plane-eks.png"  "HTC-compute-plane-eks" >}}

-As HTC-Agents are treated as a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), a fixed number of pods that will be guaranteed to run on an inactive cluster.
-Scaling behaviour is then controlled by the auto scaling lambda which regularly checks the depth of the task queue and triggers the appropriate adjustment to the number of nodes.
-The CloudWatch Adapter  exposes a Kubernetes API so the HPA can access metrics stored in Cloud Watch by the auto scaling Lambda.
-The Pod Autoscaler (using HPA) adds/removes pods based on these Cloud Watch metrics.
-Finally, the Node Autoscaler  , adds/removes EC2 instances based on the resource reservation or usage.
+As HTC-Agents are treated as a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), a fixed number of pods are guaranteed to run on an inactive cluster.
+Scaling behaviour is managed by [KEDA](https://keda.sh/), which allows the Horizontal Pod Autoscaler (HPA) to scale the number of agent pods based on the number of messages in the AWS SQS queue.
+When the number of messages in the queue (the queue depth) increases, KEDA triggers the HPA to add more pods.
+Finally, the Kubernetes Cluster Autoscaler adds or removes EC2 instances based on the resource reservation or usage.

 {{< img "scale-up-pods.png"  "scale-up-pods" >}}